The House on Mango Street: A bridge of unity.

 This House on Mango Street_banned

-hy was The House on Mango Street banned?
-Most significantly, Cisneros’ work was among a number of books involved in a censorship suit revolving around a 2010 Arizona law specifically designed to ban a Mexican American studies program being taught in the Tucson Unified School District.
+Cisneros’ work was also among a number of books involved in a censorship suit revolving around a 2010 Arizona law specifically designed to ban a Mexican American studies program being taught in the Tucson Unified School District.
 For details about the movement sparked by this turn of events, take a look at Book Bans: a case study in how to push back.

 These days book banners have broadened their scope to overwhelmingly target the entire BIPOC community: black, indigenous, people of color.
 (As well as LGBTQ+ individuals, but that’s another post – check it out here.)[1]
 The reason typically cited for this diversity-squashing move is concern for the social issues presented in these books.